 Noise Gating

-Threshold-based switching that mutes or attenuates the signal when it falls below a set level, eliminating low-level background noise
+A noise gate is a threshold-based processor that mutes or attenuates the signal when its level falls below a set threshold, eliminating low-level background noise during pauses.

-Compare: Acoustic Echo Cancellation vs. Noise Gating—echo cancellation actively models and subtracts a specific interference signal, while gating passively mutes the channel when signal levels are low.
-Echo cancellation handles correlated interference; gating handles uncorrelated ambient noise.
+Compare: Acoustic Echo Cancellation vs. Noise Gating: echo cancellation actively models and subtracts a specific, correlated interference signal (the echo), while gating passively mutes the channel when signal levels are low.
+Echo cancellation handles correlated interference; gating handles uncorrelated ambient noise during pauses.

 Which two techniques rely on destructive interference as their primary noise reduction mechanism, and how do their implementations differ?